Preparing for Retirement: 7 Secret Training Tips for a Successful Future

-Here are 7 important retirement training tips to help you have a successful future.
+Here are seven important retirement training tips to help you have a successful future.

 1. Identify a Role Model for Aging

 Getting old is not something we necessarily look forward to.
 As such, it can be a good idea to look for role models for aging when you are preparing for retirement.
 Who is someone older than you that you admire?
-How do they dress or act that is appealing to you?
+How do they dress or act, and why is it appealing to you?
 What kinds of activities do they engage in?
 What is their attitude toward life?
 How do they interact with people?

-You can look for role models in your parents and grandparents, celebrities or a stranger you see in the grocery store or coffee shop.
+You can look for role models in your parents and grandparents, celebrities, or a stranger you meet in the grocery store or coffee shop.

-Here are a few thoughts on aging from celebrity role models:
+Here are a few perspectives on aging from celebrities and other public figures:

 2. Find a Cause and Commit to It

-Gerontologist and dean and the DeLamar Professor at the Columbia University’s Mailman School of Public Health, Linda P. Fried wrote: “We are a species wired to feel needed, respected, and purposeful.
+Linda P. Fried is a gerontologist and a professor at Columbia University’s Mailman School of Public Health.
+Fried wrote: “We are a species wired to feel needed, respected, and purposeful.
 The absence of those qualities is actually harmful to our health.”

 When Fried was a practicing doctor, she would write prescriptions for her patients that said: “Find something meaningful to do.”

-Researchers at Johns Hopkins/Columbia/UCLA and Washington University measured the impact of a volunteer experience on retirees.
+Researchers at Johns Hopkins University, Columbia University, UCLA and Washington University measured the impact of a volunteer-type experience on retirees.
 The retired volunteers put in 15 hours a week at a public school.
-At a follow-up of 4–8 months, the volunteers showed a significant increase in: physical activity, strength and cognitive activity.
+At a follow-up of four to eight months, the volunteers showed a significant increase in physical activity, strength, and cognitive activity.

-Furthermore, walking speed decreased significantly less in the volunteers than a control population.
+Furthermore, walking speed decreased significantly less in the volunteers than in a control population.
 And, the volunteers reported improved strength, less pain and they needed fewer diabetes medications during the school year to keep their blood sugar controlled.
 They also felt like the program “dusted off the cobwebs in their brains.”
-And, neuroimaging backs up the claim — showing increased brain activity and improved abilities in the areas of problem solving.
+And, neuroimaging backs up the claim, showing increased brain activity and improved abilities in the areas of problem-solving.